-All curriculum elements (courses, projects) are classified into categories – streams, each with responsibility for developing certain graduate qualities (Please refer to Skoltech Learning Outcomes Framework).
+All curriculum elements (courses, projects) are classified into categories – streams, each with responsibility for developing certain graduate qualities (Skoltech Learning Outcomes Framework).
 To ensure that students benefit from the unique features of a Skoltech education, the number of credits per stream (degree requirements) is set and applies to all students who want to graduate with a Master’s degree from Skoltech.

 This mix of compulsory and electives courses provide the scientific and engineering fundamentals, including disciplinary and interdisciplinary structure of knowledge.
-Courses include learning activities for application and development of skills, and fostering a deep working understanding of the fundamentals.
-In early research experiences students will learn about the research process, and become junior researchers.
-(Main responsibility for Learning Outcomes Framework 1.1, 1.2, 1.4, 1.5, 4.2, practicing 2.1, 3.1-4)
+Courses include learning activities for application and development of skills, and fostering a deep working understanding of the fundamentals (Main responsibility for Learning Outcomes Framework 1.1, 1.2, 1.4, 1.5, 4.2, practicing 2.1, 3.1-4).

-Sector courses are related to the dynamics of a specific industrial sector ecosystem, including how the technical, social, political, economic and regulatory systems work.
 Through an early professional experience (industrial immersion project (Industrial Immersion) or research immersion project), students will gain professional skills in the sector.
 The aim is to develop the knowledge and skills for making an impact in an industrial sector through engineering and innovation.
-(Main responsibility for Learning Outcomes Framework 4.1)
+(Main responsibility for Learning Outcomes Framework 4.1).

-Innovation and entrepreneurship courses, starting with the compulsory Innovation Workshop, are related to the full innovation process from first identification of needs and opportunities, until exploitation (commercialization and entrepreneurship), leading to economic or other impact.
-In early innovation experiences students will learn about the generic process of innovation, acquire the skills and self-confidence necessary for innovation, and become junior innovators.
-(Main responsibility for Learning Outcomes Framework 1.3, 4.3, 4.4, 4.5)
+Innovation and entrepreneurship courses, starting with the compulsory Innovation Workshop, are related to the full innovation process from first identification of needs and opportunities, to the exploitation (commercialization and entrepreneurship), leading to economic or other impacts.
+During early innovation experiences, students will learn about the generic process of innovation, acquire the skills and self-confidence necessary for innovation, and become junior innovators.
+(Main responsibility for Learning Outcomes Framework 1.3, 4.3, 4.4, 4.5).

-For additional information on each program, please visit the dedicated program pages
+For additional information on each program, please visit the dedicated MSc program pages.